surfer190/fixes/docs/security/applied-cryptography-notes.md

 ### Substitution and Transposition Ciphers

 Before computers - character based algorithms were used.
-Subsituting or transposing (changing the order) characters.
+Substituting or transposing (changing the order) characters.
-These days the philosphy remains the same just that work is done on bits instead of characters - a change in the alphabet size from 26 to 2.
+These days the philosophy remains the same just that work is done on bits instead of characters - a change in the alphabet size from 26 to 2.

 Types of Substitution Ciphers:

-* simple substitution (monoalphabetic) - each character is recplaced with a corresponding ciphertext character
+* simple substitution (monoalphabetic) - each character is replaced with a corresponding ciphertext character
 * homophonic substitution - single character can map to one of several ciphertext characters
-* polygram subsititution - blocks of characters are encrypted in groups
+* polygram substitution - blocks of characters are encrypted in groups
 * polyalphabetic substitution - multiple simple substitution ciphers

-Caesar cipher - each plaintext character is subsituted with that 3 to the right - modulo 26.
+Caesar cipher - each plaintext character is substituted with that 3 to the right - modulo 26.

 In transposition ciphers the plaintext remains the same but the order of characters is shuffled around.